 We spend quality time with our patients, striving to provide the highest level of service to meet your individual needs.
 Our goal is to build lifelong relationships with our patients.

-Our office provides eye care to low vision patients, such as individuals with advanced macular degeneration, glaucoma and retinitis pigmentosa, just to name a few.
+Our office provides eye care to low vision patients, such as individuals with advanced macular degeneration, glaucoma and retinitis pigmentosa.
 These patients may be partially sighted or legally blind, but fortunately, very few legally blind patients are totally without sight.
-Dr. Bojeczko has taken an interest in helping these patients and she is the low vision specialist in our office.
+Dr. Bojeczko is the low vision specialist in our office.
 She may prescribe magnifiers, telescopes, microscopes or special filters to help patients use their remaining sight more effectively.
-She is an authorizer and supplier with the Assistive Devices Program (ADP), which is a government program that covers 75% of the cost of many of these devices.
+She is an authorizer and supplier with the Assistive Devices Program (ADP), a government program that covers 75% of the cost of many of these devices.

 For near we often use magnifiers to help patients read smaller print.
 These magnifiers can be simple hand magnifiers or illuminated magnifiers.
 They are available in powers ranging from 2X to 12X.

 For distance we use telescopes to magnify distance objects.
 A telescope can be mounted in a pair of eye glasses, either placed off in the corner for occasional use, or placed in the centre for constant use.
 Hand-held telescopes are another option, which are usually worn on a string around your neck and brought up to your eye when you need it.
 Another popular telescope we use is much like a pair of binoculars, but lighter in weight and head mounted.
 They are available in powers from 2X to 7X, and are specifically designed for low vision use.

 High Technology devices are available for both magnification and telescoping use.
 Some of our most popular options include: